Brotli: History

 Brotli support has been added over the years to web browsers, with 96% of worldwide users using a browser that supports the format, as of July 2022.

 In 2016 Dropbox reimplemented Brotli in Rust to fulfill their requirement to be more secure against a malicious client.
-In 2018 they implemented the missing feature so one can append to a Brotli compressed file.

-About
+Algorithm

-Brotli was first released in 2013 for off-line compression of web fonts.
-Brotli was a continuation of the development of zopfli, which is a zlib-compatible implementation of the standard gzip and deflate specifications.
-Brotli allows a denser packing than gzip and deflate because of several algorithmic and format-level improvements: the use of context models for literals and copy distances, describing copy distances through past distances, use of move-to-front queue in entropy code selection, joint-entropy coding of literal and copy lengths, the use of graph algorithms in block splitting, and a larger backward reference window are example improvements.
+Brotli's new file format allows its authors to improve upon Deflate by several algorithmic and format-level improvements: the use of context models for literals and copy distances, describing copy distances through past distances, use of move-to-front queue in entropy code selection, joint-entropy coding of literal and copy lengths, the use of graph algorithms in block splitting, and a larger backward reference window are example improvements.